How to Enable Generative AI Access in Windows 11

 For the Current User Only:

-You can change generative AI access for just your user account in Windows 11 by editing the Registry Editor.- Open the Registry Editor as administrator.
+To change generative AI access just for your own account in Windows 11, you can use the Registry Editor.
+Open the Registry Editor as an administrator by searching for ‘regedit’ on the Start menu.
+Then, navigate to the specific location: Computer\🗝️HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\CapabilityAccessManager\ConsentStore\generativeAI.- Open the Registry Editor as administrator.
 Search for “regedit” on the Start menu.

 - Navigate to this location: